iori-yja/smallMTOS/README.md

 -------
 I've made decision to use IRQ for task switcher.

-First reason, FIQ is not focused at such a usage.
+First reason, FIQ does not focus at such a usage.
 FIQ is especcially used in very strict time limitation, like as in controlling DRAMs, framebuffer, etc.